vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 * **Transfer amount**.
 It must be written with no decimal point, but include all decimal places.
 Note: The amount in the below examples is based on an 18 decimal point asset, and so these would transfer 1 tVEGA

 ## Key-to-key transfers
-A key-to-key transfer allows you to transfer assets between two Vega keys.
+A key-to-key, or account-to-account transfer allows you to transfer assets between two Vega keys.
 You'll need enough of the asset to transfer the nominated amount, as well as enough to pay the transfer fee.

 ### One-off transfer to Vega key
 Use `deliverOn` to set a **delivery date/time** for when the transfer arrives with the recipient account. `deliverOn` only accepts Unix time in nanoseconds.
 Setting it to 0 means the transfer will be completed immediately.
 Note: when you delay a transfer, the amount leaves your account immediately but is not delivered until the date/time you chose.